Friday the 13th Part VI: Jason Lives: Post-production

 McLoughlin's attempt to deliver a "different" kind of Friday the 13th film were met with skepticism from the producers.
 In contrast to the series' other entries, which had to be edited for violence in order to avoid an "X" rating, the film's producers requested that McLoughlin add more gore, violence, and murders to the film.
 The original cut of the film contained 13 killings as an in-joke; in order to appease the studio, McLoughlin had to add an additional three killings, bringing the total up to 16.
-These were the killings of Martin the gravedigger, and the recently engaged couple on a nighttime picnic.
-McLoughlin later said he felt the shot in which the picnicking man realizes that he's been spotted by Jason to be the film's scariest moment.
+These were the killings of Martin the gravedigger, and the recently engaged couple Steven Halavex (Roger Rose) and Annette Edwards (Cynthia Kania) on a nighttime picnic.
+McLoughlin later said he felt the shot in which the picnicking man Steven realizes that he's been spotted by Jason to be the film's scariest moment.

-Additionally, McLoughlin was made to extend Sissy's death, adding the shots of Jason dragging her to the ground and twisting her head off; as originally filmed, Sissy was simply pulled out of the cabin window, and wasn't seen again until Megan finds her head in the squad car.
+Additionally, McLoughlin was made to extend Sissy Baker (Renée Jones)'s death, adding the shots of Jason dragging her to the ground and twisting her head off; as originally filmed, Sissy was simply pulled out of the cabin window, and wasn't seen again until Megan finds her head in the squad car.

 McLoughlin also found himself in contention with the producers over how the film should end.
 In the original script, the movie was supposed to have concluded in the graveyard, with Martin the gravedigger meeting Jason's father, Elias—a heretofore unseen character in the series—with the implication that Elias knows Jason has been resurrected and has come looking for him.
 The studio balked at the scene, as they did not want the responsibility of having to introduce Elias' backstory in the next installment.
 Additionally, the added murder of Martin made the scene a continuity error.
 This ending would have tied up a continuity error from A New Beginning, when it is mentioned that Jason was cremated.
-A deleted scene from Jason Lives had Tommy asking Sheriff Garris why Jason wasn't cremated, as had been planned, at which point Garris informs him that someone paid the city to bury Jason; Elias' handing Martin a wad of money would have indicated that he was the man who paid for Jason's burial.
+A deleted scene from Jason Lives had Tommy asking Sheriff Mike Garris (Kagen) why Jason wasn't cremated, as had been planned, at which point Garris informs him that someone paid the city to bury Jason; Elias' handing Martin a wad of money would have indicated that he was the man who paid for Jason's burial.
 The scene was later storyboarded for inclusion on the film's "Deluxe Edition" DVD release, with Bob Larkin reprising his role as Martin to provide voiceover.
 Elias, like Jason, was scripted to be completely silent.